33-Year-Old Wide Receiver – San Francisco 49ers

 2014 Fantasy Football Outlook

 After sitting out the entire 2013 season, the 49ers signed Lloyd to a non-guaranteed contract this off-season.
-He is a long shot to make the 53-man roster, but Lloyd is making the 49ers' decision toug...
+He made the team out of the preseason, but he'll head into Week 1 as the No. 4 wideout on...

 Brandon Lloyd Contract Information: